Face identification for stand-alone or client-server applications

 Features and Capabilities

-- More than a million algorithm deployments worldwide over the past 12 years.
+- Millions of algorithm deployments worldwide over the past 19 years.

-- Live face detection prevents cheating with a photo in front of a camera.
+- Face liveness detection is ISO 30103-7 compliant, prevents cheating with a photo in front of a camera.

 - Simultaneous multiple face processing in live video and still images.